 History and Origin of the Chihuahua

 While it is true that when think of a Chihuahua, most of us immediately think of Mexico, but the truth is, the exact origin of the Chihuahua breed is a “bit” of a mystery.

 For many years…

 It was thought that the Chihuahua might have first originated in Asia and was brought to the Americans during the New World by the Spanish.
 This theory however has been losing some of it’s appeal however as more and more DNA evidence seem to place the Chihuahua’s country of origin firmly within Mexico itself.

 This, plus archaeological evidence found in drawings and wooden arts and crafts, has documented their existence up and down the country dating back to 100 AD and beyond.
 What has probably caused most of the confusion is that its probable that at some point during the Chihuahuas history it was “mixed” or inter breed with some of the “toy breeds” from China.

 In either case…

-We here at IndulgeYourPet like to think of the Chihuahua as a native Mexican which is why we tend to believe the DNA evidence and feel that it’s probably a direct descendent from the native Techichi dog breed that existed during this same time.
+We here at IndulgeYourPet like to think of the Chihuahua as a native Mexican which is why we tend to believe the DNA evidence and feel that it’s probably a direct descendant of the native Techichi dog breed that existed during this same time.

 Ok, now that we’ve…

 Got that all settled, let’s get back to talking about what makes the Chihuahua dog breed such a crowd favorite and why we here at IndulgeYourPet love this little guys so much.

 The first thing you’re going to want to know about Chihuahua puppies is that they’re going to be so small you can fit them in the palm of your hand!
 So be prepared for love at first sight!

 Tend to be solid in color but occasionally come in part color, part white.
 Fawn is a popular coat color for this breed.
 And even though we personally find Chihuahua’s that are Merle in color very attractive, this coloration has been “officially” dismissed by the Federation Cynologique Internationale.
 So if you’re thinking about trying to purchase or adopt a “show” Chihuahua, this is something you’ll want to be aware of.